Nicaraguan Food: Best 25 Nicaraguan Dishes

 11. Sopa de Frijoles

 This is a popular soup in Nicaragua as the ingredients are easy to come by and it is easy to prepare.
-The base of the soup, as the name suggests, is the red beans used in Nicaragua.
-Then onion, chiltoma (pepper), cream, garlic, coriander, and sour orange.
-Some add eggs or pork and sour cream.
+The soup gets its name from the primary ingredient, red beans commonly used in Nicaragua.
+It also includes onion, chiltoma (pepper), cream, garlic, coriander, and sour orange.
+Some variations may include eggs or pork and sour cream as well.

 12. Sopa de Mondongo